esferatec/ec-luart-uiextension/README.md

 1. Create a folder called "ecluart" in your application.
 1. Copy the "uiextension.lua" file into this folder.
-1. Copy the "uidatetime.lua" file into this folder.
-1. Copy the "uiborder.lua" file into this folder.
 1. Copy any icon files into the same folder.

 ```text